Skip to main content

 Stuck for inspiration?
 Check out these ideas for precinct events and activations.
 Find steps to help host a successful experience.

-Events and activations can help your precinct engage with the local community and new customers, while showcasing small business, local attractions and restaurants.
+Events and activations help your precinct engage with the local community and attract new customers.
+They also showcase small businesses, local attractions, and restaurants.

-Delivering small events frequently can create ongoing impact by motivating customers to return, as well as minimising the risks associated with large events.
+Hosting small events frequently can create ongoing impact.
+It motivates customers to return and reduces risks linked to large events.

 If you’re stuck for inspiration, we’ve pulled together some ideas for events and activations.
 We've also included simple steps to help your precinct hold a successful event or activation.